Mala Sen

 Mala Sen (3 June 1947 – 21 May 2011) was a Bengali-Indian-British writer and human rights activist.
 As an activist, she was known for her civil rights activism and race relations work in London during the 1960s and 1970s, as part of the British Asian and British Black Panthers movements, and later her women's rights activism in India.
 As a writer, she was known for her book India's Bandit Queen: The True Story of Phoolan Devi, which led to the acclaimed 1994 film Bandit Queen.
-After researching the oppression of women in rural India, she also published Death by Fire in 2002.
+After researching the oppression of women in rural India, Sen also published Death by Fire in 2002.

 Biography

 Early years

 Born on 3 June 1947 in Mussoorie in Uttarakhand, Mala Sen was the daughter of Lt-Gen Lionel Proteep Sen and Kalyani Gupta.
 Following her parents' divorce in 1953, she was brought up by her father.
 Sen was of Bengali heritage.
 After attending Welham Girls' School in Dehradun, she studied home sciences at Nirmala Niketan College in Mumbai.
 She gained a place at Pune University, where she met Farrukh Dhondy.
 In 1965 she eloped to England with Dhondy, who had won a scholarship to Cambridge University.
 They married in 1968 and divorced in 1976, although they continued to maintain a friendly relationship.